hash-bang/Reflib-Node/README.md

 }).on('ref', function(ref) { /* ... */ });
 ```

 If the final, optional `callback` parameter is specified the *entire* library will be returned as an array in the form `callback(error, references)`.
-Due to the shear size of some libraries this method is **not** recommended unless you know your RAM can safely hold this potencially huge arrray.
+Due to the shear size of some libraries this method is **not** recommended unless you know your RAM can safely hold this potentially huge arrray.

 ```javascript
 reflib.parse('endnotexml', fs.readFileSync('./test/data/endnote.xml'), function(err, refs) {